kengonakajima/notifier/README.md

 ### usage

-1. start server
+start server:

 	ruby server.rb example@gmail.com

-then it listen on 8888. use "nohup" to be background
+then it listen on 8888. use "nohup" to be background.

-2. message
+Next, to send message:

 	curl http://server.addr:8888/?msg=anymessage

+Then an email'll be sent to the address through localhost:25.

+Be careful it has no domain auth key so gmail may put it into spam folder.